Can I get life insurance with cardiovascular disorders?

 An independent life insurance agent typically works with many different carriers.
 Some carriers specialize in underwriting risks like diabetes the best, some multiple sclerosis or crohn’s disease.

-An agent who specializes in underwriting life insurance with cardiovascular disorders will also represent the best carriers for these risks.
+An agent who specializes in underwriting life insurance with cardiovascular disorders will also represent the best carriers for these particular risks.

 Most life insurance companies do not offer competitive rates for individuals that have a history of cardiovascular disorders.
 It is up to the agent that specializes in this type of underwriting to secure the best rate.

 Tom needs $1 Million of life insurance protection